RE35E/Brighton_Medical_System/README.md

 # Brighton Medical Appointment System

-This is a dual-interface medical appointment management system developed for Brighton Medical as part of the CMPG212 exam project.
+This is a dual-interface medical appointment management system developed for Brighton Medical as part of the CMPG212 project.
 The system includes a WinForms desktop application for administrative staff and a web application for patients to book and manage appointments.

 ---